Advanced Certificate Student Handbook

 Residence Registration

 Each new student is required to personally report to the Einwohnermeldeamt (registration office) in Freudenstadt within the first week.
-The registration forms can be obtained from the school office.
+This is usually done as part of the orientation week.
+Alternatively, the registration forms can be obtained from the school office.
 Non-German students must also report to the Ausländeramt (immigration office) in Freudenstadt.
-The student must also bring proof of health insurance as well as a down payment for the costs of tuition and board.
+The student must also bring proof of health insurance (see above) as well as a down payment for the costs of tuition and board.
 The student must also deregister at the Einwohnermeldeamt at the end of his/her residential studies, close his/her local bank account, and have his/her mail redirected.

 House Regulations